 Read Marcus' story.

-Jayne wants her son Neil, who has autism, to be accepted for being himself -- but she also appreciates the fact that she could be herself at an Easter Seals Family Support Group.
+Jayne wants her son Neil, who has ASD, to be accepted for being himself -- but she also appreciates the fact that she could be herself at an Easter Seals Family Support Group.

 Read Neil's story.

-Rob, age 44, has autism.
+Rob, age 44, has ASD.
 He also has a job at an office where his true personality shines.

 Read Rob's story.